pcumiskeyboomerang/CIRESTAURANTPROJECT/README.md

 This sections highlights the restaurant’s social media presence and allows the customer to connect.

+Navigtaion Approach
+The website used a standard menu system with a callapses when as the devide size becomes smaller.
+I considered making the meny 'stick' to the top using but decided against this to maximise informaton we could prpvides on samll devies (70% if usage), the sequence of the sections was designed to provide key requirements (booking and vip signups) in as simple and intuitives manner as possible,

 # Technology

 The key technology elements we will use and link to are:

+.
+Html
-- Bootstrap 4
+.
+Bootstrap 4
-- Opentable for booking (third party sofware)
+.
+Opentable for booking (third party sofwar Javascript code provided ) .
+Vimeo for Video Hosting

 # Deployment

-  The code is deployed to Git Hub and available at Git Pages
+  The code is deployed to Git Hub and available at Githibs Pages.

+   The links below give direct access.

    Repositary: https://github.com/pcumiskeyboomerang/CIRESTAURANTPROJECT